How can They Ask, You Answer still fail when you have all the right pieces?

 But is that enough?

-If you want to be a world class digital sales and marketing case study you need to go further than your average organization.
+If you want to be a world class digital sales and inbound marketing case study you need to go further than your average organization.
 This means a minimum commitment of twelves months, and an acceptance that They Ask, You Answer will be part of your business for the foreseeable future.

 Those that are really successful know that They Ask, You Answer is an ongoing process.